zeliechowaiki/phase-0-git-basics-lab/README.md

 #### Step 1

-Create a new directory locally named `my-repository`.
-This directory should be side by side with the `test` directory of this lab.
-Use the Unix command to create this directory.
-From the top-level of this lab, the parent directory of `my-repository`, run `npm test` and verify there are only 5 broken tests left.
+Create a new directory locally named `my-repository` using the Unix command.
+This directory should be at the top level of this lab, the same level as the `test` directory.
+From the top level, the parent directory of `my-repository`, run `learn test` and verify there are only 5 broken tests left.

 #### Step 2